 It can also be used in a situation where you have to go without a bra due to your outfit, we can take this one if you are not comfortable going without anything.

 But even though it will offer you advantages as it will push your breast up, it will make your nipples visible.

 Again, don’t take this kind of bra to work or when you are running the reason is only that it will not hide your nipples.

-An open cup bra designed to permit maximum exposure of the breast whilst providing sufficient padding and support the lower and under breast area to give all-day comfort.
+An open cup bra is designed to permit maximum exposure of the breast whilst providing sufficient padding and support the lower and under breast, area to give all-day comfort.
 Ideal for presenting a braless look to the smaller breast under blouses and tops etc.

 WHAT DOES A QUARTER CUP ACTUALLY LOOK LIKE?

 There is a unit primarily with 2 choices once it involves the ‘main’ parts to the look of a shelf cup brassiere.
 They can be mixed and matched to create a multitude of stylings: